jiangxincode/KaboomZhihu/README.md

 + Realise the auto recognizion of verifying code.
 + Fix the bug that the actual operator number is always less than the required number.
 + Write some important comment.
-+ Use the maven to reconstruct the project.
 + Package the program as a single jar package.
 + Add some extra function like this:
     + If you want to unfollow some people, you can choose which kind of people you will unfollow.